ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 1. Click on **Storage** > **{{site.data.keyword.filestorage_short}}**.
 2. Select **Access Host** on the **Endurance** or **Performance Volume Actions** menu.
 3. Select the **Subnets** radio button
-4. Choose from the list of available subnets that are assigned to the vmkernel ports on the ESXi hosts, and click on **Submit**.
+4. Choose from the list of available subnets that are assigned to the vmkernel ports on the ESXi hosts, and click on **Submit**.<br/> **Note**: The subnets displayed will be subscribed subnets in the same datacenter as the storage volume.

 After the subnets are authorized, make note of the hostname of the Endurance or Performance storage server you wish to utilize when mounting the volume.
 This information can be found on the {{site.data.keyword.filestorage_short}} detail page by clicking on a specific volume.